Sue Berry MBACP

 Perhaps you are not sure why you want to embark on a therapeutic journey?
 Maybe you don't quite know what you are feeling, just that something is not right or you'd simply like to make a change to your life?
 Perhaps you are feeling low, agitated or anxious?
 Many symptoms can becoming debilitating or confusing when we don't understand them and the aim of our work together is to offer clarity and insight.

-To help you explore your self and any difficulties that are arising and to encourage lasting change, I integrate traditional talking therapies with an understanding of Parts work and the practice of Sensorimotor Psychotherapy and mindfulness.
+To help you explore your self and any difficulties that are arising and to encourage lasting change, I integrate traditional talking and cognitive therapies with Internal Family Systems (IFS) and the practice of Sensorimotor Psychotherapy and Mindfulness.

 The Sensorimotor approach is a mindful and body-centered therapy.
 Overtime we all build up habitual and automatic ways of behaving.
 Our work together will help you to become curious about these procedurally learned habits and as you do so, your unconscious responses can be brought to the fore, explored, understood - and changed.
 It can be both exciting and challenging as you learn to curiously engage with the way you think, feel and listen to yourself.